bluesam1/message-ai/README.md

 ## ☁️ Cloud Functions

 MessageAI uses Firebase Cloud Functions for server-side operations that can't be reliably handled on the client.
-Two functions are deployed:
+The following functions are deployed:

 ### 1. Presence Tracking (onPresenceChange)